tralahtek/ussd_engine/docs/index.rst

 ========================================
-Welcome to Ussd Airflow's documentation!
+Welcome to ussd_airflow's documentation!
 ========================================

-Ussd Airflow is a platform used to create ussd application by defining ussd screens in a yaml file
+ussd_airflow is a platform for creating USSD applications by defining your USSD screens in a yaml file

 Getting Started
 ---------------
-Getting started with ussd airflow.
+Getting started with ussd_airflow.
+This assumes you know how USSD works.
-This assumes you know how ussd works, to learn more how ussd works :doc:`how_ussd_works`
+To learn more about how USSD works :doc:`how_ussd_works`

 .. toctree::